drjlevi6/portfolio-2022/python/python-geometrical/Circumcenter-Theorem/README.txt

-These Python scripts produce an animated rendering of a classical theorem of Euclidean geometry, regarding the perpendicular bisectors of a triangle.
+These Python scripts produce an animated illustration of a classical theorem of Euclidean geometry, regarding the perpendicular bisectors of a triangle and the inscribed circle they generate.
 The theorem may be stated as follows:

 For any triangle ABC, the perpendicular bisectors of segments AB, BC, CA intersect at a common point O; the point O is the center of a circle c containing the triangle's vertices A, B, C.